Coveros-GitHub-Sandbox/selenified/README.md

 Similar to the first class, functionality from confirming an alert and element are present, to checking the css and page source are all contained within this class.
-Using methods from the Assert class will also provide screenshots when the assert test step is executed, which can be vital when debugging.
+Using methods from the Assert class will also provide screenshots when the assert test step is executed, which can be vital when debugging and adds additional traceability.

 Finally, in order to track errors within the tests, the last step of each test is comparing the value within errors to the number 0.
 This will then throw an error if any issues occurred during the test.
 All previous errors are caught